Martian01/mrhttpd/Readme.md

 ## Concept & Restrictions

 Mrhttpd is a threaded web server that is lightning fast, simple, robust, secure and has a very small memory footprint.
 The binary is 15 to 20 kilobytes in size, depending on configuration and CPU architecture. mrhttpd serves files at 3 to 4 times the throughput of Apache and runs CGI scripts.
 It is not designed to implement the full HTTP protocol.
 Since version 2.0 mrhttpd supports HTTP Keep-Alive.
-Since version 2.5 mrhttpd supports PUT and POST requests for simple body payloads.
-Multi-part form requests are not supported at this stage.
+Since version 2.5 mrhttpd supports DELETE requests and PUT requests for simple body payloads.
+POST requests containing multi-part forms are not supported at this stage.

 Having started as a Linux specific project taking advantage of a few Linux specific featurs, the coding should be portable to other operating systems by now.
 However, the runtime behaviour on other operating systems is not regularly tested.
 Your mileage may vary.